chargebee/chargebee-android/README.md

     }
 }
 ```
-For eg. query params above can be "limit": "100".
+For eg. query params above can be **"limit": "100"**.

 The above function will determine your product catalog version in Chargebee and hit the relevant APIs automatically, to retrieve the Chargebee Plans that correspond to Google IAP products, along with their Google IAP Product IDs.
 ### Get IAP Products
-You can then convert these to Google IAP Product objects with the following function.
+Retrieve the Google IAP Product using the following function.

 ```kotlin
 CBPurchase.retrieveProducts(this, productIdList= "[Product ID's from Google Play Console]",